 US written AMD promise ‘not good enough’

-“The US is out to militarily surround Russia.
+Activist Bruce Gagnon believes Russia has reasonable grounds to be suspicious of the defense system.“The US is out to militarily surround Russia.
 These missile defense systems are part of a US first-strike strategy.
 These systems are now being deployed not only in Romania, but the radar is going to be put into Turkey.
 The US is now talking to Georgia about putting one of these missile defense radars there.
 Also Patriot missile defense systems have been deployed by the US in Poland,” Gagnon told RT.